Sebelino/nixos-config/README.md

 git lfs pull
 ```

+## Statusbar

+To add Thunderbird to the list of system tray icons, in
+Arch at least you can install the `systray-x-git` package.
+Then restart Thunderbird and the statusbar and it should work.

 ## Sins

 There have been times when I have had to defile my NixOS system with dirty